Latest Projects

 Wild Futures

 The Knepp Wildland Foundation runs and hosts a series of student visits, work placements, and residential and online training courses at Knepp for 16-25 year-olds.
 Our programme is ideal for those looking into wildlife and conservation careers, involved in environmental land management or with an avid interest in nature recovery.
-Our summer scheme includes 7 weeks of summer field skills courses with Operation Wallacea (Opwall) helping young people gain crucial fieldwork experience.
+Our summer scheme includes 6 weeks of summer field skills courses with Operation Wallacea (Opwall) helping young people gain crucial fieldwork experience.
+We also host Duke of Edinburgh residential groups as well as schools visits and youth-led events.

 Knepp provides a perfect site for exploration, education and hope for a new generation.
 Students spend time camping in the Southern Block of Knepp, completing practicals with experts, and taking part in lectures and discussions on biodiversity, land use policy, and ecosystem services.
 While students contribute to the cost of their placement, we run a a bursary scheme to ensure the programme is accessible to those who are less represented in ecology and conservation.